Joey Phuthi: Sheffield Wednesday

-Eastbourne Borough
+Non-league

 On 20 June 2025, Eastbourne Borough announced the signing of Phuthi, from 1 July 2025 once his Sheffield Wednesday contract has expired.
 He made his debut on the opening day of the season, coming off the bench against Farnborough, which finished 1–1.
+He left the club on 5 December 2025 by mutual consent having made 13 appearances.

+On 16 January 2026, he joined Northern Premier League Premier Division club Cleethorpes Town.
+He was released at the end of the season.

+On 3 August 2026, he joined Whitby Town following an impressive pre-season trial.

 International career

 On 12 March 2024, Phuthi was called up to the full Zimbabwe squad to play in the Malawi Four Nations Tournament.
 He made his international debut for Zimbabwe against Kenya on 26 March 2024.

 Playing style

-Phuthi is a versatile pacey player who can play as right-back, left-back, or as a winger.
+Phuthi can play as a right-back, left-back, or winger.